-If you may need to set a cross-media plan, the following terms will be very useful for any medias such as billboards, radio or TV (in addition to press).
+If you may need to set a cross-media plan, the following terms will be very useful for any media such as billboards, radio or TV (in addition to press).

-For any advices, feel free to contact our media agency: Brand’s Business Partner.
+For any advice, feel free to contact our media agency:

 Document made by advertising departments in order to set conditions of sales of their ad spaces.